Technical Report

 The set of possible interaction types is denoted by .

 While a more detailed background on the propagation of EM waves is provided in Appendix A, we introduce here some essential EM concepts that are required for understanding the process of ray tracing.
 The source is modeled as a point source, an infinitesimally small emitter of EM waves that radiates in all directions according to a user-defined transmitter antenna pattern.
 Note that modeling transmit antennas as point sources is a valid approximation when the distances to scatterers and targets are significantly greater than the wavelength of the propagating waves.
-Each ray traced from the source serves as the axial ray of a ray tube [11, Chapter 2], which is a bundle of rays adjacent to the axial one.
+Each ray traced from the source serves as the axial ray of a ray tube [12, Chapter 2], which is a bundle of rays adjacent to the axial one.
 These ray tubes originate at the source and have a length and an angular opening , as illustrated in Figure 6.
-Importantly, specular reflection and reflection through planar surfaces only alter the ray direction.
-Diffuse reflections alter the shape of the wavefront as they spawn new point sources.
+Importantly, specular reflection and refraction through planar surfaces only alter the ray direction.
+Diffuse reflection and diffraction alter the shape of the wavefront.
 As detailed in Sections 3 and 4, this process requires specific computations to determine the path vertices and corresponding fields.
 For a given path with depth , we denote by the sequence of interaction types along the path.
-A key quantity for the remainder of this document is the depth of the last diffuse reflection, denoted by and defined as:
+A key quantity for the remainder of this document is the depth of the last diffuse reflection or diffraction, denoted by and defined as:

 The dependency of on is omitted for brevity.
 The case where corresponds to paths that do not contain any diffuse reflection, known as specular chains.
 If , then the suffix is referred to as the specular suffix of .
-The value represents the depth index from which the path is composed solely of specular reflections and refractions, and is termed the specular suffix index of .
+The value represents the depth index from which the path is composed solely of specular reflections, refractions, and diffraction, and is termed the specular suffix index of .